Start today and get one month free.

 At the same time, the new law increased the standard deduction for single filers.
 The result of all this has been that it now makes a lot more sense for taxpayers to opt for the standard deduction over itemizing.

 If you need bookkeeping support for taking the itemized deduction, Bench can help.
-Your Bench bookkeeper keeps your financial reports up-to-date, giving you access to essential and accurate information on your business’s financial health.
+Your Bench bookkeeper keeps your financial records up-to-date, giving you access to essential and accurate information on your business’s expenses.
 Then, when tax season rolls around, a CPA or tax professional can use your Bench-generated financial reports to get your taxes filed—and advise you on which deduction to take.

-Looking for an even more hands-off tax solution?
-Choose a subscription package that includes tax support, and in addition to unlimited tax advice consultations, we’ll file those taxes for you.
+Looking for an even more hands-off tax filing solution?
+Bench offers business tax services that includes tax prep, filing, calculating estimated taxes and unlimited tax advice consultations.
 Learn more.

 Schedule A is a one page tax form from the IRS that looks like this: